Skip to content

 Click to show Monohybrid Cross Genotype Problem Solving example problem

-Which one of the following parental genotypes in monohybrid crosses correspond to the description of the progeny 'Produces offspring that are all homozygous recessive'.
+Which one of the following parental genotypes in monohybrid crosses correspond to the description of the progeny 'Half of the offspring display the recessive phenotype'.

 Monohybrid Cross Outcomes